 Details of the condition that the medicinal product is intended to diagnose, prevent or treat should be provided.
-This information should provide a clear description of the disease or condition in question.
+This information should provide a clear description of the disease or condition in question and should be based on published references, where possible, or textbooks.
 Details of the causes and symptoms should be provided.